Riverton softball hits the ground running | South Valley Journal

 The team only lost four seniors from 2021’s squad and reloaded with plenty of upperclassmen able to pick up where they left off, as well as a healthy dose of talented underclassmen.

-With the large swath of returners, senior Kaysen Korth said team chemistry picked up right away, adding they’ve focused on the details that led to last year’s success.
+With the large swath of returners, senior Kaysen Korth said team chemistry picked up right away.
+She added they’ve focused on the details that led to last year’s success.

 “It’s really easy when you win state to just be like ‘oh, we're the best team out here.’
 But our coach has drilled in our head that everybody's beatable, you keep on grinding or you are gonna get beat,” Korth said.